aliaamin/GettingandCleaningData/CodeBook.md

 ## Summary of steps taken

-		# step0: load raw data
+        # step 0: load data
+		    ## Step 0.2 prepare train dataset: combine subject (subject_train.txt) with activity type (y_train.txt) complete the label of each activity type with the correct label (activity_labels.txt)
+			## Step 0.3 prepare test dataset
         # step1: Merges the training and the test sets to create one data set.
+		        ## step 1a. label all columns of all sensors correctly for test and train dataset
+				## step 1b. merge training data and test data
         # step2: Extracts only the measurements on the mean and standard deviation for each measurement.
+				## find columns containing mean and standard deviation
+				## combine subject, activity, and mean and standard deviation measurements for all data
         # step3: Uses descriptive activity names to name the activities in the data set
         # step4: Appropriately labels the data set with descriptive variable names.
         # step5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Raw data: Experimental study design used
 Source: